-If you weren't insta-approved, you can check your “application status.”
+If you weren’t insta-approved, you can check your “application status.”
 The quickest way is to log into your account.
-In the menu, there is a application status section.
+In the menu, there is an application status section.

 If you prefer the phone, you can call the automated status line by dialing 800-436-7927.

 If you call, Chase may direct you to speak to a representative.
 If this concerns you, don’t call to check.
 You can check by logging in and that will never result in a chat. 🙂